Tangent to a cycloid

 (5) Point-slope formulation of tangent line:

-Inserting our data:
+Inserting data:

 Vertical and horizontal tangents of the circle